-To the best of my knowledge, this study is the first to provide empirical evidence of open banking and customer-driven data sharing in the consumer credit market.
-Using a rich set of granular loan application data from the largest German FinTech lender, Auxmoney, I test predictors of borrowers' decision to share their account data and investigate the consequences of such decisions on loan application outcomes.
+To the best of my knowledge, this study is the first to provide empirical evidence of open banking and consent-driven data sharing in the consumer credit market.
+Using a rich set of granular loan application data from the largest German FinTech lender, I study who shares data and investigate the consequences of such decisions on loan application outcomes.
+I show that lower credit-rating borrowers are more likely to share data.
+Importantly, loan applicants benefit from data sharing with a substantial increase in the probability of obtaining a loan and a reduction in the interest rate.
+Borrowers who share data also exhibit lower ex-post default rates, results consistent with the model of information asymmetry in which data sharing can serve as a signal of unobserved borrower quality.

 A priori, the determinants of data sharing decision and their subsequent impact are unclear.
-Users with high privacy concerns may opt-out, yet potential trade-offs between credit access and privacy might in fact encourage some consumers to opt-in (Tang, 2019b).
-Additionally, granular transaction data facilitate better inference of credit quality and may lead to more favorable and targeted loan application outcomes, yet can also hurt borrowers if the main use of data is for price discrimination (Babina et al., 2022).
+Users with high privacy concerns may opt-out, yet potential gains from revealing one's private information might in fact encourage some consumers to opt-in (Tang, 2019b).
+On the one hand, access to granular consumer financial data can alleviate asymmetric information and adverse selection, thus helping technology-enabled firms such as FinTech lenders to leverage big data-driven algorithms to improve credit quality inference and acceptance rates (Ghosh et al., 2021).
+On the other hand, it can also hurt borrowers if data is used mainly for price discrimination (Babina et al., 2022).
 Therefore, the question of who decides to share and whether or not borrowers benefit from doing so is an empirical question.